-Our Affiliated Project: Hogar Santa Maria in Monterrey, Mexico
+Our Affiliated Site: Hogar Santa Maria in Monterrey, Mexico

-Mexico — with its rugged mountains, rocky deserts, lush forests and tropical beaches — is home to over 200,000 species of animals.
-Humans have also called this breathtaking land home for at least 10,000 years.
-Prior to its Spanish conquest and colonization, countless Mesoamerican nations thrived here, including such civilizations as the Olmec, Teotihuacan, Maya and Aztec.
-Today, Mexico is the world’s tenth-largest nation — and largest Spanish-speaking country by population — with a growing, diversified economy and a relatively stable democratic government.
-However, Mexico’s wealth of culture, history, natural resources and beauty, belies the condition of poverty in which many of its people live.
-Crime and murder rates here are high, and corruption and drug cartel activity are constant sources of concern despite recent efforts to eliminate them.
+Today, Mexico is the world’s tenth most populous nation — and largest Spanish-speaking country by population — with a growing, diversified economy and a relatively stable democratic government.
+However, despite the country’s wealth of culture, history, natural resources and beauty, many natives and immigrants are plagued by impoverished living conditions.
+Crime and murder rates in the country are high, and corruption and drug cartel activity are constant sources of concern despite efforts to eliminate them.